day8/re-frame/docs/on-dynamics.md

 re-frame apps are simple to simulate in your head, and there are consequences - all of them good.

-When talking to an experienced programmers recently, I was thrilled when he said the following (in a slightly distracted way, almost as if surprised by the realisation):
+When talking to an experienced programmer recently, I was thrilled when he said the following (in a slightly distracted way, almost as if surprised by the realisation):

 > Been using re-frame for nine months now.
 You know what's odd?
 I find myself writing fewer tests these days, since I started using re-frame.

-So, an experienced (self regulating) programmer who has previously written a lot of tests, is insticntively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
+So, an experienced (self regulating) programmer who has previously written a lot of tests, is instinctively writing fewer tests, surprising even himself a bit, because his intuitions are telling him it is safe to do so.
 It is empirically simpler.
 Experientially simpler.
 I can give you all the theory in the world for why re-frame is good.
 But there's